Pledis Entertainment: 2012–2020: Joint ventures and development

 On May 31, 2017, UEE graduated from After School after her contract expired.

 In May 2018, Lizzy graduated from After School following the expiration of her contract but remains a member of Orange Caramel.
 In June 2018, it was confirmed that After School member Kaeun and Huh Yunjin, a Korean-American trainee, would participate in the survival show series Produce 48.
 At the end of the show, it was revealed that Kaeun placed 14th overall and Yunjin placed 26th.
 Both failed to make it into the final lineup of the winning group, Iz*One.
 Yunjin was later signed to Source Music and debuted as a member of Le Sserafim in May 2022.

 On May 24, 2019, Pristin was officially disbanded.
 Pledis announced that while Kyulkyung, Yehana, and Sungyeon would stay with the company, the remaining seven (Xiyeon, Rena, Roa, Kyla, Nayoung, Yuha, and Eunwoo) would be departing.
 After reuniting for the first time in almost two years, NU'EST announced their contract renewal with Pledis Entertainment.
 On July 6, 2019, Kaeun graduated from After School following the expiration of her contract.
 On December 20, 2019, Han Dong-geun parted ways with Pledis Entertainment.
 On December 27, 2019, Raina graduated from After School following the expiration of her contract.

+By 2019, Pledis Entertainment's shares were split equally between founder Han Sung-soo and Sony Music Solutions, then known as Solasia Entertainment, with each holding 50 percent of the company.

 On January 16, 2020, After School's E-Young announced that she has left Pledis Entertainment with the expiration of her contract.